python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_context.md

 ---
 title: Subclassing Context
-description: "Subclassing the default `commands.Context` class to add more functionability and customisability."
+description: "Subclassing the default `commands.Context` class to add more functionability and customizability."
 ---

 Start by reading the guide on [subclassing the `Bot` class](./subclassing_bot.md).
 A subclass of Bot has to be used to